Hardcoreprawn/architecture/input/posts/requirements/non-repudiation.md

   - Requirements
   - NFRs
 ---

-Where possible, use immutable objects and data which can't be repudiated.
+Use immutable objects where possible.
 Make sure we can trust our systems and our data.

 > Read the [Requirements Check-List](xref:requirements-checklist) article for an introduction to requirements.